-While getting a ring re-sized is a common practice (and often times free of charge), it’s not the best thing to have happen after you give someone a beautiful ring that they’ll want to wear right away.
+While getting a ring re-sized is a common practice (and oftentimes free of charge), it’s not the best thing to have to happen after you give someone a beautiful ring that they’ll want to wear right away.
 You obviously won’t have this problem with necklaces or earrings, but if you’re getting someone a ring, try this method:

 Find a ring that they already wear and trace the inside of the ring on a sheet of paper.
 Try to get as close to the ring’s base as you can.

 When you go into the jewelry store, take that paper with you and tell the attendant what you did.
 They’ll have a sizing chart that you can use to determine which size ring would be the best fit.